apple/swift-protobuf/README.md

   and tested against the latest release version of Swift available from [Swift.org](https://swift.org)

-* Google's protoc compiler.
-The Swift protoc plugin is being actively developed and tested against the latest protobuf sources.
-The SwiftProtobuf tests need a version of protoc which supports the `swift_prefix` option (introduced in protoc 3.2.0).
-It may work with earlier versions of protoc.
+* Google's `protoc` compiler.
+The Swift `protoc` plugin is being actively developed and tested against the latest protobuf sources.
+The SwiftProtobuf tests need a version of `protoc` which supports the `swift_prefix` option (introduced in `protoc` 3.2.0).
+It may work with earlier versions of `protoc`.
 You can get recent versions from
   [Google's github repository](https://github.com/protocolbuffers/protobuf).

 ## Building and Installing the Code Generator Plugin

-To translate `.proto` files into Swift, you need both Google's protoc compiler and the SwiftProtobuf code generator plugin.
+To translate `.proto` files into Swift, you need both Google's `protoc` compiler and the SwiftProtobuf code generator plugin.

 Building the plugin should be simple on any supported Swift platform: